sbreitenbach/market-trends/README.md

 ### Running the Script
 1. You will need to get a valid API key for all data sources (currently just one), see the sample secret configuration file for an example of the expected configuration.
 2. You can adjust the data sources and depth of the search using the public configuration file.
-3. You may need to install any missing packages.
+3. Before the first run you may need to install any missing packages and [download emojis.](https://pypi.org/project/demoji/)
 4. Run the main.py file, it will print out the results to the console.
 Note that due to rate limiting the initial data collection can take a long time.